 Traditional illustration is the predominate format, though digital versions are becoming very organic with programs such as Corel Paitner which allows the artist to use digital watercolor, oils and more.

-- bitmap - realistic. can be scaled down in size but not up.
+- Watercolor - realistic. can be scaled down in size but not up.
 Changes might require seperate illustrations of parts to be 'photo-shopped' over the original.